Men’s Health Services

 - Check out their Online Directory for anxiety services and programs across Canada that are free or paid.

-Babylon by TELUS Health is a smartphone app that allows you to see a doctor, mental health counsellor, and dietitian from your home.
+TELUS Health MyCare is a smartphone app that allows you to see a doctor, mental health counsellor, and dietitian from your home.
 These virtual health appointments are available in BC, AB, SK, and ON and are booked through the app.

 - Your provincial healthcare plan covers family doctor appointments.

 - Mental health counselling and dietitian appointments cost $120 per 50-minute consultation.
 Most benefits plans provide partial or full coverage.
 If you are unsure, please check with your insurance provider.
 Your receipt is available in the app after your appointment.